COVID-19 information for clients

 They vary in what services they provide but often assist customers to manage their debt and stay connected to the service.
 To access these programs, or get help from a financial counsellor, call the service provider and ask for their hardship team.

-For more information on these programs:
+More information on these hardship programs:

-Telecommunications – visit the Australian Communications Consumer Action Network (ACCAN) website for links to all the telecommunication companies’ hardship policies.
+Visit the Australian Communications Consumer Action Network (ACCAN) website for links to all the telecommunication companies’ hardship policies.

-Banks – If you are struggling with your loan or mortgage repayments ask your lender for a hardship variation to make your loan more manageable.
+If you are struggling with your loan or mortgage repayments ask your lender for a hardship variation to make your loan more manageable.
 A hardship variation is a change to the terms of the loan, based on financial hardship.
 Visit the Australian Banking Association website for a list of their members’ hardship policies.

 The Australian Securities and Investments Commission’s (ASIC) MoneySmart website provides guidance on how to approach your lender if you are struggling with your debts.